See programs you qualify for

 Skyline of Greenville, SC

-Greenville, South Carolina is a fast-growing city in the Upstate region with a thriving downtown, strong job market, and a median home price of approximately $450,000.
-First-time homebuyers in Greenville can access several assistance programs, including the City of Greenville Employee Homebuyer Assistance offering up to $50,000 in forgivable down payment and closing cost assistance, and the CommunityWorks Greenville County Down Payment Assistance with up to $10,000 in forgivable loans.
-At the state level, the SC Housing Homebuyer Program and Palmetto Home Advantage provide up to $10,000 and up to 4% of the loan amount respectively in forgivable assistance.
-The GCRA Homeownership Program also offers affordable homes with down payment help for first-time buyers in the county.
-By combining local, state, and federal programs, Greenville buyers can stack significant assistance to make homeownership more affordable.
+Greenville is a fast-growing city in South Carolina's Upstate region with a thriving downtown, strong job market, and a median home price of approximately $330,000.
+First-time homebuyers in Greenville can access several assistance programs, including the City of Greenville Employee Homebuyer Assistance offering up to $50,000 in forgivable down payment and closing cost assistance for city employees, and the CommunityWorks Greenville County Down Payment Assistance providing up to $20,000 in forgivable loans for buyers in the county.
+The GCRA Homeownership Program builds affordable homes and offers down payment help, backed by a $2 million county allocation.
+At the state level, the SC Housing Homebuyer Program provides up to $10,000 in forgivable DPA with Greenville County income limits of $97,300 for 1-2 persons, the Palmetto Home Advantage offers up to 4% of the loan amount for both first-time and repeat buyers, and the Palmetto Heroes Program provides $10,000 for public service professionals and military members.
+Habitat for Humanity of Greenville County also partners with qualifying families on zero-interest mortgages.
+By combining local, state, and federal programs, Greenville buyers can stack significant assistance toward homeownership.

 Home Possible Mortgage (Freddie Mac)